FBI says it is investigating after Trump campaign said sensitive documents were hacked by Iran

 The FBI says it is investigating allegations that sensitive documents from Donald Trump's campaign were stolen in a cyber intrusion days after the campaign declared it had been hacked by Iran

-WASHINGTON -- The FBI said Monday it is investigating allegations that sensitive documents from the Trump campaign were stolen in a cyber intrusion days after the campaign declared it had been hacked by Iran.
+WASHINGTON -- The FBI is investigating allegations that sensitive documents from Donald Trump's presidential campaign were stolen in a cyber intrusion, as well as attempts to gain access to Vice President Kamala Harris’ campaign, days after the Trump campaign declared it had been hacked by Iran.

-The FBI released a brief statement reading, “We can confirm the FBI is investigating this matter.”
+The FBI released a brief statement on the Trump matter reading, “We can confirm the FBI is investigating this matter.”

 Politico reported Saturday that it began receiving emails on July 22 from an anonymous account.
 The source — an AOL email account identified only as “Robert” — passed along what appeared to be a research dossier the campaign had apparently done on the Republican vice presidential nominee, Ohio Sen. JD Vance.
 The document was dated Feb.
 23, almost five months before Trump selected Vance as his running mate.